 Stunting remains a global issue.
 It has a negative effect on motor and cognitive development, including delays in developing speech skills.
 The neurobiological mechanism for how stunting is a risk factor for speech delay enters through the microbiota-gut-brain axis.
 Disruption of this pathway is preceded by intestinal microbiota dysbiosis characterized by changes in the dominance of pathogenic microbiota species and their function.
-Chronic dysbiosis causes stunting, characterized by a nonlinear physical growth rate with age, smaller head circumference and less muscle mass.
-In parallel, plasticity of neural regulation is sensitive to input from microbiota (Carabotti et al., 2015).
+Chronic plasticity of neural regulation is sensitive to input from microbiota (Carabotti et al., 2015).